KMjanith/Docker_auto_push/README.md

 # Docker automatic push with new tags

-## Lets automate the docker image push funtonality.
+## Lets automate the docker image push funtionality.
 Booooaaah!!!
 #### This repo contains the decorator design pattern in java.
 Main focus in this projectis to demonstrate automation functionality of docckre image creation and pushing to the docker hub creating a new tag.
 ### Tag consits of 3 parts
 #### Tag: major.minor.patch